Blind identification of Ambisonic reduced room impulse response: Generalized Velocity Vector

-Above, $\hat{s}(f)$ represents the source (excitation) signal, $\hat{\chi}(f)$ is an anti-aliasing filter applied before the analog-to-digital converter, while ${\hat{\nu}_{\ing{n}}(f) \in (0,1)}$, $\bar{\tau}_n \in \mathbb{R}^+$ and $\vect{y}_{\ing{n}} \in \Rn{(\ing{L}+1)^2}$ are the attenuation factor, Time-of-Arrival (ToA), and the real-valued SH encoding vector of the $\ing{n}$\textsuperscript{th} acoustic wavefront, respectively.
-The plane wave expansion has been truncated to $\ing{N}$ wavefronts, aggregating direct propagation and early echoes in $\hat{\vect{x}}(f)$, while the late reverberation and diffuse noise are represented by an additive term $\hat{\vect{e}}(f)$.
-The ToA of the direct signal is $\bar{\tau}_0 \approx d_0/c$ (where $c$ is the speed of sound), while $\bar{\tau}_{\max} = \max_{\ing{n}} \bar{\tau}_n$ (roughly) corresponds to the mixing time \cite{hidaka2007new} of the room.
 The diffuse component $\hat{\vect{e}}(f)$ is considered uncorrelated with the directional term $\hat{\vect{x}}(f)$ \cite{jarrett2017theory}.
 The latter is modeled by the image source model (ISM) \cite{allen1979image}, which considers all reflections to be specular, and approximates the frequency-dependent factor $\hat{\nu}(f)$ by absorption coefficient - an attenuation of the signal magnitude by a positive factor lower than $1$.
 In the ISM model, hence, the phase shifts of individual wavefronts are only due to differences in lengths of their acoustic paths.
 This is a limitation of the model - in general, $\hat{\nu}(f)$ is a complex variable that encodes the material absorption and air attenuation, and depends on the angle of incidence \cite{kuttruff2016room}.

 Given a beamformer $\hat{\vect{w}}(f) \in \mathbb{C}^{(\ing{L+1})^2}$, constrained by $\htransp{\hat{\vect{w}}(f)}\vect{y}_0 = \beta_0 \in \mathbb{R}^+ = \text{const}$ (without loss of generality, we consider $\beta_0=1$), \emph{Generalized Frequency-domain Velocity Vector} (GFVV) has been defined \cite{kitic2022generalized} as